The most radical, subversive cop comedy in history is ‘Reno 911’—and it’s back to mock cops even more

 Yarbrough ultimately agrees.

 “I feel now it’s better that we actually have a voice,” he says.
 “We have a venue to actually talk about how we feel about these specific issues.
 If we take ourselves out of the equation, then we lose our voice.
-So being able to stay in the game, being able to flip the script and make it funny is really important right now.”
+So being able to stay in the game, being able to flip the script and make it funny, is really important right now.”

-The only nugget the group lets slip about the potential eighth season is that it would likely include a Hamilton spoof scrapped from the seventh season—an all-nude musical revue about Benedict Arnold, featuring Dangle’s show-stopping number, “You Got Benedict.”
+The only nugget the group lets slip about a potential eighth season is that it would likely include a Hamilton spoof scrapped from the seventh season—an all-nude musical revue about Benedict Arnold, featuring Dangle’s show-stopping number, “You Got Benedict.”
 Beyond that, the only plan is to continue playing cops as deeply flawed individuals who are terrible at their jobs.

 It’s a plan that so far has somehow made the show weirdly popular with real-life police officers.